RustAudio/rust-lv2/README.md

 It provides the following features, through the [LV2 Core specification](http://lv2plug.in/ns/lv2core/lv2core.html):

-* Lightweight, realtime non-blocking and allocation-free audio processing.
+* Lightweight, real-time non-blocking and allocation-free audio processing.
 * Generates all the boilerplate to make a LV2 plugin binary, usable by any LV2 host.
 * Any number of ports / Any channel mapping, which can be different for input and output.
   This obviously includes Mono, Stereo, Surround, etc., any configuration your CPU can handle.